First US spring flight to Antarctica aims to keep out virus

 The flight was delayed for three weeks by big storms, resulting in an extended six-week quarantine for those aboard.

 German said the crews were first isolated in San Francisco for four days and then spent another five weeks isolated in New Zealand, undergoing several virus tests along the way.
-When they arrive at McMurdo Station, he said, the facility will be at Code Yellow, meaning everybody will wear masks for two weeks.
+Upon their arrival at McMurdo Station, the facility entered Code Yellow, meaning everybody will wear masks for two weeks.

 “We are being meticulous to ensure nothing happens,” German said.